dper/pumptweet/README.md

 On Pump.io, there are many different kinds of activities.
 Here, we only look for *notes*, which are essentially regular blog entries.
 We find notes from our pump account, shorten them, make a URL to the original note (very useful if it's a long note), and post the short version as a tweet on Twitter.
 In other words, we're cross-posting from Pump to Twitter.

+When you compose a note, you choose the recipients.
+This script will cross-post your note if it's `To: Public` or `CC: Public`.
+Posts that aren't sent to `Public` are ignored.

 Other pump activities (such as comments, likes, dislikes, and following new people) are excluded from this, because it's not obvious at face value what, if anything, among them would be of interest to a reader on Twitter.

-This program is designed to be run as a cron job on a regular basis (for example, every fifteen minutes).
+This program is designed to be run as a cron job on a regular basis (for example, every five minutes).
 The more frequent the cron job, the more up to date your cross posts are.

 There are other programs that do similar things (for example, <http://brdcst.it/>).
 If you enjoy using them, by all means continue to do so!
 On the other hand, if this script fits your needs, wonderful.
 If you browse the source code, you'll notice that (a) it's really short, because all the hard work was done by the wonderful people who wrote the dependencies, and (b) it's simple, so you can make changes if you like.